How to Prepare for My Tattoo

 7. Take lunch/snacks with you – the pain feels stronger when you are hungry.

-8. During breaks, try to drink more sugary drinks or tea with sugar, have some sweet snacks, etc. to increase the blood sugar level which will prevent you from fainting or feeling dizzy.
+8. During breaks, try to drink more sugary drinks, but not energy drinks or have some sweet snacks, etc. to increase the blood sugar level which will prevent you from fainting or feeling dizzy.

 9. Please note only cash is accepted on the day of the session.